dekoza/mtgpl/DMU.rst

    At the beginning of your end step, you may sacrifice an artifact, creature, enchantment, land, or planeswalker.
 If you do, each opponent may sacrifice a permanent that shares a card type with it.
 For each opponent who doesn't, that player loses 2 life and you draw a card.

+:mtgtip:`"Braids's Nightmarish Return"<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/4/9/49aa8d4c-04e9-4f38-9786-2c9ad735dd72.jpg?1661360967|https://scryfall.com/card/dmu/85/braidss-nightmarish-return?utm_source=api>`
+   Read ahead (Choose a chapter and start with that many lore counters.
+Add one after your draw step.
+Skipped chapters don't trigger.
+Sacrifice after III.)

+   I — You may sacrifice a creature.
+If you do, each opponent discards a card.

+   II — Return target creature card from your graveyard to your hand.

+   III — Target opponent may sacrifice a nonland, nontoken permanent.
+If they don't, they lose 2 life and you draw a card.

 :mtgtip:`Cult Conscript<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/f/e/fed77513-94ab-44e2-b9a1-30ba927cd6ee.jpg?1661089951|https://scryfall.com/card/dmu/88/cult-conscript?utm_source=api>`
    Cult Conscript enters the battlefield tapped.